mlxyz/insynth/README.md

 _InSynth_ can be used in a variety of ways depending on the goal you are trying to achieve.

+For an end-to-end complete robustness testing example, look into the `docs/robustness_test_example.ipynb` notebook.

 ### Data Generation
 To mutate an existing dataset using any of the perturbators provided in the framework, follow the steps below.